-Athora Belgium continue to be focussing on an organic growth opportunity and the new business is are focused on own fund creation (i.e. significant unit linked volume increase).
+Athora Belgium continue to be focussing on an organic growth opportunity and the new business is focused on own fund creation.

-In the meantime, the optimalisation and strengthening of balance sheet remains with the ancillary position unchanged compare to previous year, helping by the optimalisation of a realistic LACDT and reserving fees
+In the meantime, the optimalisation and strengthening of balance sheet remains with the ancillary position unchanged compared to previous year.